 8.6.6 Security Context Renegotiation

-The behaviour for the renegotiation of the security context is defined by the TLS endpoint profile, which indicates if renegotiation shall be supported or not, and the Renegotiation Period (rp) property.
+The behaviour of the renegotiation of the security context is defined by the TLS endpoint profile, which indicates if renegotiation shall be supported or not, and the Renegotiation Period (rp) property.
 In case the TLS-endpoint profile disables renegotiation, the MG will never initiate a renegotiation.
 If receiving a renegotiation request from the remote TLS-endpoint, the MG will respond with a no_renegotiation alert, as defined by the procedure that is applicable by the negotiated TLS-version.

 If renegotiation shall be supported, the MG will accept and process a renegotiation request from the remote TLS-endpoint.
 The initiation of the renegotiation procedure by the MG depends on the value of the Renegotiation Period property.
 If this property set to 0, no renegotiation will be initiated.
 If set to any other non-zero value, a timer with the duration of the Renegotiation Period is started each time a TLS-handshake completed successfully.
 On expiration of the timer the MG will trigger the renegotiation as defined by the procedure that is applicable by the negotiated TLS-version.
 In case the MG receives a trigger for the renegotiation from the remote TLS-endpoint while this timer is running, the MG will cancel and restart this timer.